 When you read the articles, did you realize the decals were the plastic kind that stick to glass without adhesive – the ones you can peel right off? […] continuedRead more

 You’ve probably gotten one of the infamous “Nigerian e-mail” messages.
 A member of the Nigerian government, or a son of a Zimbabwean diplomat, or a widow of an African dictator, needs your help to get millions of dollars out of the country.
 Your reward will be twenty or thirty or forty percent of the money. […] continuedRead more

 Your copy of Outlook probably opens to your Inbox, or to Outlook Today.
 It’s a setting under Tools / Options / Other / Advanced Options.

-A client inspired me to discover how to leave that unchanged, but also create an icon that opens a new Outlook window directly to a particular folder – i.e., one click to your calendar or your to-do list. […] continuedRead more
+A client inspired me to discover how to leave that unchanged, but also create an icon that opens a new Outlook window directly to a particular folder – i.e., […] continuedRead more

 Here’s one that didn’t get reported widely.
 Yesterday afternoon, the largest and most sophisticated attack ever was launched against servers worldwide that play a crucial role in running the entire Internet.
 The Internet is enormously resilient and users never noticed a slowdown or problem – but the attack came far closer to succeeding than anyone would have predicted. […] continuedRead more

 Microsoft announced a new, simplified scheme for determining how long it will support its products.
 Most small businesses and home users upgrade often enough that the details don’t matter – the products are supported for a good long time.
 The announcement mostly gives big companies predictable timetables on which to base their licensing and upgrade plans. […] continuedRead more